 The global outbreak of COVID-19 continues to rapidly evolve, and the ultimate impact of the pandemic is highly uncertain.
-While the Organization expects that the COVID-19 outbreak will continue to adversely impact the YMCA's fiscal year 2022 results, the YMCA cannot at this time accurately predict the full extent to which the COVID-19 outbreak will affect the YMCA's finances and operations.
 Adverse consequences of the COVID-19 or any other similar outbreaks in the future may include a decline in demand for in-person programming, increased operating costs, and/or a decline in revenues and contributions resulting from fewer programs due to social distancing mandates.
 The YMCA continues to monitor developments and the directives of federal, state, and local officials to determine what additional precautions and procedures need to be implemented by the YMCA.